Njerep language: History of Njerep people

 Though the Njerep people currently reside in Somié village, it is widely understood that the Njerep immigrated to that location from the mountains.
 Geographically, Somié village is located on the Tikar Plain of Cameroon.
 The approximately 2,500 inhabitants of Somié are not only Njerep, but also a wide variety of immigrant groups including the Liap, Ndeba, and Mvup people.
 Though oral accounts of how these groups immigrated to the Tikar plain are often contradictory, it appears that three or four waves of immigration led to the population of this area.
 It is likely that the Njerep people immigrated to the Tikar Plain from some region of the Adamawa Plateau, possibly from the Djeni Mountain (also shown as Jiini or Aigue Mboundo on some maps) on the Mambilla Plateau.
 Njerep is a variant of Nzirrip, formerly located at Nyo Heights of the Mambilla Plateau.
 It is today represented by the remnant village of Yanzirri.
 It is obvious that their ultimate origin is traceable to the Mambilla Plateau from where they accessed the lowlying Nyalang Highlands through the Jiini Mountain range.

 Classification

-Njerep appears to be related to the extinct Kasabe, the extinct Yeni, and the endangered Twendi.
+Njerep appears to be related to the extinct Kasabe (Luo), the extinct Yeni, and the endangered Twendi.
 Njerep appears to have been mutually intelligible with Kasabe, though not with Twendi.

 Njerep falls under the broad classification of one of the Mambiloid languages.
 Mambila, the largest language in the Mambiloid grouping, has approximately twenty different dialects, loosely divided into East Mambila and West Mambila dialect clusters.
 Linguistic analysis suggests that Njerep may fall under the East Mambila cluster.
 However, it remains contested whether or not Njerep and its related languages should comprise its own unique grouping.